radical-cybertools/radical.pilot/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Create a feature request to ask for new features
+about: New feature for RADICAL-Pilot
 title: ''
 labels: layer:rp, type:feature
 assignees: ''